 - Under "Add More Verifications" choose a verification to add

 Understand taxes and deductions

-And not to be forgotten -- be sure to understand what’s needed during tax time.
-Depending on your account status, your taxpayer information, and other factors, you may receive a tax form from Airbnb.
+And not to be forgotten — understand tax time essentials.
+Depending on your account status, your taxpayer information, and other factors, Airbnb may provide you with a tax form.
 To learn more about tax brackets, visit the Airbnb website.

-And don’t forget to discuss the tax breaks that are available to you, like deducting the interest on up to $750,000 on mortgage debt used to acquire or improve your first or second home.
+Don’t forget to discuss available Airbnb tax breaks, like interest deductions, with your accountant.
+You can deduct the interest of up to $750,000 in mortgage debt, as long as that money was used to acquire or improve your first or second home.